SoftwareHeritage/swh-graph/docs/compression.rst

 ----------

-This step computes a *reverse-mapping* for arc labels, i.e., a way to efficiently get the arc label name from its hash computed with the MPH + permutation of the MPH_LABELS and LABELS_ORDER steps.
+This step computes a *reverse-mapping* for arc labels, i.e., a way to efficiently get the arc label name from its hash computed with the static function of the MPH_LABELS step.

 For this purpose, we use a reimplementation of the `MappedFrontCodedStringBigList
 <https://dsiutils.di.unimi.it/docs/it/unimi/dsi/big/util/MappedFrontCodedStringBigList.html>`_